 - Open: Year-round

 - State Land Law Enforcement: 845-256-3013

 The Mongaup River between and below the reservoirs is an excellent wild trout fishery.
-The reservoirs and various other bodies of water on the Area contain as many as forty-two different species of fish including small mouth bass, largemouth bass, crappie, pan fish and stocked and wild trout.
+The reservoirs and various other bodies of water on the WMA contain as many as 42 different species of fish including smallmouth bass, largemouth bass, crappie, pan fish and stocked and wild trout.
 See the statewide fishing regulations and special fishing regulations for Sullivan and special fishing regulations for Orange Counties.

-Eagle viewing blinds are located on County Route 43 where it crosses the north end of Mongaup Falls Reservoir (41.5547981, -74.785202) and Plank Road at Rio Reservoir, allow visitors to watch the eagles without disturbing them.
-Please stay in the blind or in your vehicle as you watch the birds.
+Eagle-viewing blinds are located on Mongaup Falls Reservoir and Rio Reservoir, allowing visitors to watch the eagles without disturbing them.
 Winter is the best time to watch.
 Wintering eagles arrive in December with concentrations peaking in January and February.
 Eagles are most active between 7am to 9am and 4 pm to 5 pm.
 Scan the tree-tops for eagles perched there or watch the sky.
 Eagles like heavily wooded areas near water with tall trees for nesting and perching.
 They eat a lot of fish so check ice flows or river islands for eagles enjoying a meal.
 Visit the Bald Eagle Viewing page for more helpful tips.